MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-item-application.md

 |Automatic|Occurs as general cost forwarding according to the costing method|Quantity application|
 |Fixed|Made by the user when:<br /><br /> -   Processing returns<br />-   Posting corrections<br />-   Undoing quantity postings<br />-   Creating drop shipments **Note:**  The fixed application can be  made either manually by entering an entry number in the **Appl.-from Item Entry** field or by using a function, such as the **Get Posted Document Lines to Reverse**.|Quantity application<br /><br /> Cost application **Note:**  Cost application only occurs in inbound transactions where the **Appl.-from Item Entry** field is filled to create a fixed application.
 See the next table.|

-Whether quantity applications or cost applications are made depends on the direction of the stock transaction and whether the item application is made automatically or fixed, in connection with special processes.
+Whether quantity applications or cost applications are made depends on the direction of the inventory transaction and whether the item application is made automatically or fixed, in connection with special processes.

-The following table shows, based on the central application fields on stock transaction lines, how costs flow depending on the transaction direction.
+The following table shows, based on the central application fields on inventory transaction lines, how costs flow depending on the transaction direction.
 It also indicates when and why the item application is of type quantity or cost.

 |-|Appl.-to Item Entry field|Appl.-from Item Entry field|
 |-|--------------------------------|----------------------------------|